 Abingdon School Boat Club is one of the most successful in the country, having won the “triple” in 2012.
 We like to think that FASBC have made an important contribution to that success, not least at Regattas, where the Abingdon tent is always well stocked with tea, cakes and good company.
 As well as this reputation for great hospitality, FASBC contributes significantly to the Boat Club through its fund raising.
-There are also a number of annual social events that unite parents, boys and coaching staff.
+There are also a number of annual social events that unite parents, pupils and coaching staff.
 To quote a former chair, it is “the best camaraderie I have ever witnessed amongst parents and supporters”.

 Welcome from the Chair of FASBC

-Dear Parents, Old Abingdonians, Supporters and Boys
+Dear Parents, Old Abingdonians, Supporters and Pupils

-Welcome to the Friends of Abingdon School Boat Club (FASBC) section of the website!
+I’m delighted to welcome everyone to the Friends of Abingdon School Boat Club (FASBC) section of the website!

 We are the official supporters of the Abingdon School Boat Club (‘probably the best supporters club in the world’, to quote a respected coach!)
-We support the boys, coaches and parents on the riverside.
+We support the pupils, coaches and parents on the riverside.
 We will send out useful information in advance of events so parents know what to expect.
 For regattas, we’ll get there early to put up the marquee, provide hot and cold drinks, snacks and cakes, and generally provide a base for the whole day for a lot of loud cheering.

 A bit of history

 FASBC was established over 25 years ago to support the Abingdon School Boat Club and its supporters.
 Its membership is made up of current parents, former parents and Old Abingdonians keen to see the continuing success of the Club.
-The aim of the Club is to promote rowing in the School, to encourage the boys’ development, to raise funds to support the Club and to create a link between boys, coaches, OAs, parents and supporters.
+The aim of the Club is to promote rowing in the School, to encourage the pupils’ development, to raise funds to support the Club and to create a link between pupils, coaches, OAs, parents and supporters.

 A bit about rowing at Abingdon

-Rowing is unique in its ability to develop boys; both as individuals and as part of a team.
+Rowing is unique in its ability to develop pupils; both as individuals and as part of a team.
 With huge camaraderie both in the boathouse and on the water, rowing brings discipline through focused training and creates huge pride and drive.
 The ethos of the Club is teamwork, commitment, discipline and fitness, all dusted with a sprinkle of magic.
-The Club is so much more than just boys and boats and feels very much like a family, with everyone looking after each other.
-For the boys, inspiration and motivation come from many places, from the coaches to OAs who have gone on to represent their country and University; from the 1st VIII to the coxes.
-The team and individual spirit lives on, with many OAs continuing to row after Abingdon or returning to row for Griffen, the OAs rowing club.
+The Club is so much more than just pupils and boats and feels very much like a family, with everyone looking after each other.
+For the pupils, inspiration and motivation come from many places, from the coaches to OAs who have gone on to represent their country and University; from the 1st VIII to the coxes.
+The team and individual spirit lives on, with many OAs continuing to row after Abingdon or returning to row for Griffen, the OA’s rowing club.
 FASBC is unstinting in its desire and support of the ethos of the Club and the coaches who put in so much effort and time.
 Reputations endure and it is not surprising that FASBC’s support and hospitality at rowing events is legendary.
-To quote a former chair, ‘it is the best camaraderie I have ever witnessed amongst parents, boys and supporters’.
+To quote a former chair, ‘it is the best camaraderie I have ever witnessed amongst parents, boys and supporters.

 If you would like to find out more or have any questions, please explore these webpages, or feel free to contact me.
-I hope to see you on a riverbank soon, and wish you a fabulous time supporting your sons and the Boat Club throughout the season and during their years at Abingdon.
+I hope to see you on a riverbank soon and wish you a fabulous time supporting your sons and the Boat Club throughout the season and during their years at Abingdon.

 If you want to find out more about joining our team of ‘active helpers’ (who help share the workload with things like: fundraising activities, marquee erection at regattas, catering, etc.), we’d be delighted to hear from you.
 Don’t hesitate to email us: [email protected]